Published on: 2025-08-04

 Though not as safe or liquid as USD, the euro serves as a major reserve currency.
 During the dollar's recent weakness, the euro rose as investors increasingly hold euros to diversify away from dollar concentrations.

-Defensive stocks such as firms in consumer goods, utilities, and healthcare typically perform better during equity declines and currency pressures.
+Defensive stocks, such as consumer goods, utilities, and healthcare, generally perform better during equity market declines and currency pressures.

 Businesses like Walmart, Costco, and major utilities often maintain earnings regardless of economic cycles, providing relative safety when equities crash.